-This drastic increase of real estate demand can be considered as good news both for local and foreign investors.
-By investing some of your assets to the venture, you have a high potential of growing your money in line with the increased sales in land too!
+This drastic increase in real estate demand can be considered as good news both for local and foreign investors.
+By investing some of your assets to the venture, you have a high potential of growing your money in line with the increased sales in a land too!

-To get an overview of how these land selling is paving, here are few vital information provided by Rappler.
+To get an overview of how these land selling is paving here is few vital information provided by Rappler.

 - 12% of the entire real estate project is devoted to socialized housing.
 These are properties owned by the government intended for the less privileged citizens of a particular community.
 Those housing programs you hear about are part of this category.